splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

      - The severity of this rule (Critical, Major, Minor, Warning, Info)

    * - {{{readableRule}}}
-     - The readable description of this rule, e.g.
-          "The value of metric.name.here is above 100"
+     - The readable description of this rule.
+For example: "The value of metric.name.here is above 100."

    * - {{{runbookUrl}}}
      - URL of page to consult when this alert is triggered